Explore IU Indianapolis degrees and career opportunities

 Your specialized support team

-Learn to use different forms of ionizing radiation for the treatment of tumors, to operate various types of medical equipment, and to observe the clinical progress of patients undergoing radiation therapy.
+Learn to operate various types of medical equipment, observe the clinical progress of patients undergoing radiation therapy, and use different forms of ionizing radiation for the treatment of tumors.
 This program has two tracks: one for nonradiography and one for radiography.

 Health and Life Sciences